Sonictherocketman/sonictherocketman.github.io/about/article.md

 My name is Brian Schrader.
 I'm an independent software developer living in San Diego, CA. This site is my little home on the internet where I go on (and on) about things that are important to me.

-I own and run [SkyRocket Software][sky], my indie software company, where I make thinks some people like.
+I own and run [SkyRocket Software][sky], my indie software company, where I make things some people like.
 I'm also a co-founder of [Adventurer's Codex][ac], a tool for enhancing and tracking D&D games.
-And I'm the lead singer, song-writer, and rhythm guitarist in a band called Academic Prison.
+And I'm the lead singer, song-writer, and rhythm guitarist in a band called [Academic Prison][ap].

 ## Contact Me